 "Catastrophic Impairment" has been with us since November 1, 1996.
-The current definition of catastrophic impairment follows:
+The post September 1, 2010 definition of catastrophic impairment follows:

-- (1.2) For the purposes of this Regulation, a catastrophic impairment caused by an accident that occurs after September 30, 2003 is, - a) paraplegia or quadriplegia;
+- 3(2) For the purposes of this Regulation, a catastrophic impairment caused by an accident is, - a) paraplegia or quadriplegia; - b) the amputation or other impairment causing the total and permanent loss of use of an arm or a leg; - c) the total loss of vision in both eyes;

-1 AMA Guides To The Evaluation Of Permanent Impairment , 4th Edition, ed.
+&lt;sup>1 AMA Guides To The Evaluation Of Permanent Impairment , 4th Edition, ed.
 Doege, T.C. © 1995, American Medical Association